chuanqisun/blog/src/posts/20250419-react-hooks-is-all-you-need.md

 >
 > -- [12-factor-agents](https://github.com/humanlayer/12-factor-agents/blob/main/content/factor-12-stateless-reducer.md)

-Does this look familiar to you as frontend developer?
+Does this look familiar to you as a frontend developer?
 It should.
 This is essentially the [Flux](https://facebookarchive.github.io/flux/docs/in-depth-overview) pattern that many popular frontend frameworks are based on.
 It is a really good "divide and conquer" strategy that modularizes state management into pure functional components and compose them in a conflict-free manner.
 In fact, we can model most Human-Computer interactions as a similar loop:

 ```txt
 +---------+     +-----------+     +-----+   +-----+     +---------------------+